vladislin/FireDetector/README.md

 # FireDetector
-University Project.
 Develop Fire Detector system.
 Use Computer vision for detecting fire in real time.
 Use telegram-bot as notification system